William3Johnson/handbook.status.im/src/perks/coworking-allowance.md

 The coworking allowance offers core contributors some flexibility to find a workspace different from your home office if needed.
 It's non-transferrable for other expenses in case you don't make use of it.

-You can expense up to 300 USD (or local currency equivalent) per month for coworking costs.
+You can expense up to 250 EUR (or local currency equivalent) per month for coworking costs.

 You can spend your allowance on: